 Advertisement

-Cladding style, colour and texture are just the beginning; you’ll also need to consider factors such as cost, insulation performance, sustainability and durability.
-To get started, look at the era of your home and think about whether you want to preserve its original character or modernise it with a more contemporary look.
-Then research what materials will suit your chosen style while offering the most up-to-date technology.
+Style, colour, and texture are just the start.
+You’ll also need to weigh up cost, insulation performance, sustainability, and durability.
+Begin by considering the era of your home.
+Do you want to preserve its original character or modernise it with a fresh, contemporary look?
+Then research which materials best suit your style and offer the latest in performance.

 The five trusted types of cladding to use in New Zealand